 Bromelain

 Bromelain is a group of enzymes found in the stem of the pineapple and is commonly used to reduce inflammation and aid digestion.
-Currently, there are no studies supporting the direct prevention of gout by bromelain consumption, but research suggests bromelain can be used as a treatment for arthritis and common symptoms of gout (1).
+Currently, there are no studies supporting the direct prevention of gout through bromelain consumption, but research suggests that bromelain may be used as a treatment for arthritis and common symptoms associated with gout (1).

-In a 2004 study, bromelain was found to show anti-inflammatory properties when treating osteoarthritis, the most common form of arthritis in Western countries.
-The trials indicate there is a potential of using bromelain as a treatment, but there is a need for trials to establish the efficacy and optimal dosage for treating chronic conditions of arthritis (2).
+In a 2004 study, bromelain demonstrated anti-inflammatory properties in the treatment of osteoarthritis, the most common form of arthritis in Western countries.
+The trials indicated the potential of using bromelain as a treatment; however, further research is needed to establish its efficacy and optimal dosage for managing chronic arthritis conditions (2).

-In a 2012 study, a combination of bromelain, trypsin, and rutin was compared to the efficacy of diclofenac, a non-steroidal anti-inflammatory drug (NSAID), for treating 103 patients with osteoarthritis in the knee.
-Following 6 weeks, both forms of treatment led to a significant reduction in pain and inflammation, suggesting bromelain as a food supplement may be an effective alternative treatment to NSAIDs for treating forms of chronic arthritis (3).
+In a 2012 study, a combination of bromelain, trypsin, and rutin was compared to the effectiveness of diclofenac, a non-steroidal anti-inflammatory drug (NSAID), in treating 103 patients with osteoarthritis of the knee.
+After six weeks, both treatment groups experienced a significant reduction in pain and inflammation.
+These findings suggest that bromelain, as a food supplement, may be a viable alternative to NSAIDs for managing forms of chronic arthritis (3).

 References